or the acquisition

 tertiary education.
 Attendance is compulsory in most countries for

 students until the age of 16.
-The organisations, buildings, and
+The organizations, buildings, and

 terminology are more or less unique in each country.